 A grade 5 AC Joint Separation occurs when the clavicle is severely displaced superiorly.
 It represents the most severe type of AC joint injury.
-The separation between the clavicle and the coracoid part of the scapula has to more than 100% (more than double) the normal side in order to fit the x-ray definition of a type 5 joint separation.
+This grade separation between the clavicle and the coracoid part of the scapula has to more than 100% (more than double) the normal side in order to fit the x-ray definition of a type 5 joint separation.
 When the injury is this severe there is a very obvious deformity with the distal end of the clavicle now very prominently protruding under the skin.
 In these injuries it is actually the scapula that has pulled away from the clavicle.

 Severe AC Joint Separation